getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 Marathon is a cluster-wide initiation and control system for services in cgroups (Linux kernel control groups) or Docker containers.
 It requires and is based on Apache Mesos and the Mesosphere Chronos job scheduler framework.
-Where Mesos operates as the kernel for your datacenter, Marathon is aimed to be the cluster’s init or upstart daemon.
+Where Mesos operates as the kernel for your datacenter, Marathon serves as a cluster’s init or upstart daemon.
 Marathon has a UI and a REST API for managing and scheduling Mesos frameworks, including Docker containers.

 Marathon is a *meta framework*: you can start other Mesos frameworks with it.
 It can launch anything that can be launched in a standard shell.
-In fact, you can even start other Marathon instances via Marathon [(7)](#resources).
+You can even start other Marathon instances via Marathon [(7)](#resources).
-Because Marathon is a framework built on Mesos, it can be seen as a comparable model to Clocker which is itself a blueprint (analogous to a framework) for Apache’s Brooklyn.
+Because Marathon is a framework built on Mesos, it is comparable to Clocker which is itself a blueprint (analogous to a framework) for Apache’s Brooklyn.

-Because of its flexibility, Marathon can be seen as a cluster-­wide process supervisor.
+Because of its flexibility, Marathon can operate as a cluster-wide process supervisor.
 Marathon operates as a private Platform-as-a-Servuce through functionality that includes service discovery, failure handling, deployment, and scalability.

+Deimos, also from Mesosphere, is a plugin for Mesos, enabling it to work with Docker; Deimos provides external containerization.
-With Marathon, containers are first-class citizens, utilizing Deimos as if it were a Docker containerizer plugin for Mesos.
-Using Deimos while being based on Mesos, this combination of frameworks allows Marathon to become an orchestration and management layer for Docker containers and provides the key services and dependencies one would expect in these particular toolsets.
+Marathon, based on Mesos, uses the Deimos plugin.
+This combination of frameworks allows Marathon to become an orchestration and management layer for Docker containers and provides the key services and dependencies one would expect in those toolsets.

-Many major companies are using Marathon including Airbnb, eBay, Groupon, OpenTable, Paypal, and Yelp.
+Major companies using Marathon include Airbnb, eBay, Groupon, OpenTable, Paypal, and Yelp.

 ### Google’s “Kubernetes”